 Here are some common areas where we get questions regarding skincare for babies.
 Please note that we are merely sharing information and not diagnosing a medical condition or prescribing a cure.
 If you need this, please consult a medical professional.

-Fragrance vs Essential Oils: Essential oils are made from naturally occurring substances in different parts of plants.
+Fragrance vs Essential Oils: Essential oils are made from naturally occurring substances found in different parts of plants.
 Fragrance oils are their artificially derived counterparts.
 The large majority of what we put on our skin is absorbed into our bloodstream.
 Which means we want to be especially diligent about the products that we use on ourselves and our babies.
-When it comes to scented products, opt for those using essential oils.
-Even in the world of essential oils, quality can vary greatly.
+When it comes to scented products, opt for those that contain only essential oils, and know that even in the world of essential oils, quality can vary greatly.
 Things to look for when choosing a product are whether or not the essential oils are organic as well as the company’s transparency about their production processes.
 Because of their potency, it is important to use essential oils in small amounts and to always dilute them before applying.
-Wild Carrot Herbals products use baby approved essential oils like calming chamomile and loving lavender.
-A great way to introduce baby to them is a post-bath massage using our Mountain Meadow Baby Massage Oil.
+Wild Carrot Herbals products use baby-approved essential oils like calming chamomile and loving lavender.
+A great way to introduce a baby to them is by doing a post-bath massage using our Baby Body Oil.

 Cloth Diapers: Although they may seem intimidating at first, cloth diapers can be a great choice for your family.
-They can be used solely or used in conjunction with disposable, biodegradable diapers.
+They can be used solely or in conjunction with disposable, biodegradable diapers.
 The options for cloth diapers these days are endless, making them a lot more accessible and easier to navigate.
 There may even be a diaper service business in your area.
 These businesses will pick up your diapers on a weekly or bi-weekly basis and launder them for you.
-Some benefits to using cloth diapers are: saving (a lot!) of money; not exposing your baby to the many toxins in traditional diapers; minimizing rashes; preventing leakage, and protecting the environment.
+Some benefits to using cloth diapers are: saving (a lot!) of money, not exposing your baby to the many toxins in traditional diapers, minimizing rashes, preventing leakage, and protecting the environment.
 You can even resell them when you’re done.
-While you do have to be cautious about which diaper creams you use with cloth diapers, our skin soothing Goo Goo Baby Bum Balm is cloth diaper tested and approved!
+While you do have to be cautious about which diaper creams you use with cloth diapers, our skin soothing Baby Bum Balm is cloth diaper tested and approved!